raazymuhd1/T-Swap-protocol/NOTES.md

 ## Invariants ( also known as stateful fuzzing )
-  - `stateful` fuzzing is where the final state of your previous `(stateless)` run is the starting state of your next run ( basically it will use the same contract, not started from scratch like stateless fuzz )
+  - `stateful` fuzzing is where the final state of your previous run on the same function is the starting state of your next run ( basically it will use the same contract, not started from scratch like stateless fuzz ).
+   `Stateful testing` keeps track of changes made by previous calls, allowing us to test invariants, which are properties of the system that must always hold.
+This type of testing is different from stateless testing, where the state is discarded after each test. after each function call is performed, all invariants are asserted.
+   In a nutshell, `stateful fuzz` purposes is to check our system `invariant` didn't break. state of the previous run on the same function is not discarded.

+  - `invariants` - a property that our system should always hold

-**Invariants** A property of our system should always hold
+**Invariants** A property of our system should always hold (ex: contract balance should always more than 0)
 - in `foundry.toml` file we can change `runs (the number of times of random input that foundry will try to pass in)` property to whatever number we want (ex: 1000) under `[fuzz]`
 - `invariants / stateful fuzz` test will call all of our function inside our contract randomly and passes a     random data to each one of the function.
 - the function name should starts with `invariant` following by function name.
 - Test contract should be inherited from `StdInvariant` contract provided by foundry.
+-

 ## Resources to learn more about `AMM`
  - [chainlink AMM](https://chain.link/education-hub/what-is-an-automated-market-maker-amm)